-- 1. First-order underidentification: $\beta_0$ is the unique solution to (1), at least in an open neighbourhood of $\beta_0$ , and therefore locally and possibly globally identified, and yet rank $[\bar{D}(\beta)] < k$ at $\beta = \beta_0$ but not in its neighbourhood, where $\bar{D}(\beta) = E[\partial f(\beta)/\partial \beta']$ is the expected Jacobian of the moment conditions. - 2.
-Second-order underidentification: $\beta_0$ is the only solution to (1), but rank $[D(\beta)]$ < k and the rank of the expected Jacobian of the (vec) Jacobian is also deficient.
+- 1. First-order underidentification: α_0 is the unique solution to (1), at least in an open neighbourhood of α_0 , and therefore locally and possibly globally identified, and yet the rank of $\bar{D}(\alpha)$ is less than k at $\alpha = \alpha_0$ but not in its neighbourhood. - 2.
+Second-order underidentification: α_0 is the only solution to (1), but rank $[\bar{D}(\alpha_0)]$ < k and the rank of the Jacobian with respect to α of the linear combinations of the columns of $\bar{D}(\alpha_0)$ that span its nullspace is also deficient.

 These borderline identified cases are closely related to the truly underidentified ones in a.-c.
-Specifically, Sargan (1983a) explained that if $\bar{f}(\beta)$ is analytic and there is rank failure for all higher-order Jacobians, then we go back to the uncountable underidentification in a.
+Specifically, Sargan (1983a) explained that if $\bar{f}(\alpha)$ is analytic and there is rank failure for all higher-order Jacobians, then we go back to the uncountable underidentification in a.
 In turn, I will explain below that 1. often arises when two observationally equivalent solutions in c. become arbitrarily close to each other.

-The approach in this paper is closely related to Arellano, Hansen and Sentana (2012), who focused on uncountably underidentified models.
+The approach in this paper is closely related to Arellano, Hansen and Sentana (2012), who focused on the uncountably underidentified models mentioned in a.
 They posed the problem as an estimation one where researchers seek to estimate the set over which identification is problematic.
 Specifically, they considered an augmented structural model in which the moment conditions are satisfied by a curve instead of a point, as in Sargan (1959).
 They then showed how to estimate the identified curve, providing an efficiency bound for any finite number of points along the curve in their Theorem 5.3.
 As a by-product, they obtained a test for underidentification by suitably testing for overidentification in the augmented model.
 If it is possible to estimate a curve without statistically rejecting the overidentifying restrictions of the augmented model, then researchers may conclude that the original econometric relation is uncountably underidentified.
 In contrast, rejections provide evidence that the original model is indeed point identified.

-In this paper, I also impose an explicit structure on the lack of identification, which in turn leads to an alternative estimation problem and its associated underidentification test, but the difference is that I focus on situations in which only a finite number of locally
+In this paper, I also impose an explicit structure on the lack of identification, which in turn leads to an alternative estimation problem and its associated underidentification test, but the difference is that I focus on situations in which only a finite number of locally identified isolated parameter values satisfy (1), as in c.
+For simplicity, I only consider two-point sets, although the results could be extended to any finite number of points.3